vbookshelf/How-to-AI-Generate-a-Flask-App-in-One-File/README.md

 ## Conclusion

-Using this approach, anyone can build their own custom digital tools and run them offline.
+For so long the power to create software was held by a small group of people.
+But that barrier is starting to dissolve.
+Now, by using this simple approach, anyone can build their own custom digital tools and run them offline.

 <br>
 <br>